-'ia 1 Justification or Validation Method 1 i or a Rehabilitation monitoring reports, independent soil reports, environmental monitoring records, independent agronomist reports. a Depending on the nature, scale and risks associated with a specific site, achievement of criteria may need to be evaluated over a number of years. ١ as iter soils Statement provided, utility service disconnection record / notification. led. lete Copy of any relevant approval documentation and archival reports/records.
-As-constructed final landform plan, photos, decommissioning reports etc. 9.
+'ia 1 Justification or Validation Method 1 n or a Rehabilitation monitoring reports, independent soil reports, environmental monitoring records, independent agronomist reports. a 1a Depending on the nature, scale and risks associated with a specific site, achievement of criteria may need to be evaluated over a number of years. ו as ater soils Statement provided, utility service disconnection record / notification. ied.
+Copy of any relevant approval documentation and archival reports/records.
+As-constructed final landform plan, photos, decommissioning reports etc. e.
 Surveyed and marked on the as- constructed final landform plan.
 Statement provided and before/after photos.